March 16, 2026

 But Heads Up:

-- Rate Adjustments Can Sting: Once the fixed period ends, your rate can increase annually.
+- Rates Can Increase After the Fixed Period: Once the fixed period ends, your rate can increase annually.

 - Not for the Risk-Averse: If rates rise and you’re still in the home, payments could jump.